Corporate Governance

 We believe that compliance means both adhering to laws and regulations as well as ethics and social norms.
 As such, it is vital to promote compliance throughout the Toyota Industries Group under the leadership of top management.

-Formulating the Employee Code of Conduct and Fully Educating and Instilling the Code
+Formulating the Code of Conduct and Fully Educating and Instilling the Code

-■Execution rate of Employee Code of Conduct enlightenment and educational activities by Toyota Industries and consolidated subsidiaries in and outside Japan: 100%
+Execution rate of the Code of Conduct enlightenment and educational activities by Toyota Industries and consolidated subsidiaries in and outside Japan: 100%

 Example Topics of e-Learning Materials

-Compliance; Antitrust laws; Prevention of bribery; Human rights; Various types of harassment; Safety behavior; Occupational accidents; Mental health; Environmental protection; Management of confidential information; Traffic safety; Product liability; Accounting process
+Compliance; Legally mandated certification; Antitrust laws (cartels, relationships with customers and suppliers); Prevention of bribery; Human rights; Various types of harassment; Safety behavior; Occupational accidents; Mental health; Environmental protection; Management of confidential information; Traffic safety; Product liability; Accounting process, etc.

 Early Detection and Prevention of Issues via Whistle-Blower System

-In fiscal 2017, we also set up a hotline for our major suppliers to report and inquire about possible compliance violations by Toyota Industries employees.
-Through these initiatives, we ensure the early discovery and prevention of issues and intend to become a “company on which society places greater trust.”
+We will continue our ongoing efforts to communicate about and improve our whistle-blower system as well as ensure the early discovery and prevention of issues to become a “company on which society places greater trust.”

 Compliance Awareness Survey

 Toyota Industries periodically conducts an employee compliance awareness survey to check how compliance activities have taken root among employees and how well they know about the Code of Conduct and whistle-blower system.
 By identifying the actual status and adding improvements, we have been working to make our compliance structure more effective.
-In the most recent awareness survey, we confirmed that the degree of recognition of both the Code and whistle-blower system was more than 95%.
-To maintain such a high level, we will continue to make efforts for further improvement.
+Starting from April 1, 2024, we have expanded the scope of the survey and increased its frequency from once every three years.

 Activities in the Toyota Industries Group